 In 2005, there was a quiet 16-year-old boy who walked the halls of his high school but lived in his own world.
 He had no friends and really had no desire to have friends.
 He had a deep secret locked away and unhealed trauma out in the open.
 The two factors paralyzed any expression.
 Going around the classroom reading from the textbook was really the only time he was heard.
 He would sit in silence as classmates sitting in front of him would comment how he would put a dot of punctuation after each number when numbering a piece of paper.
 That 16-year-old boy was me.

-Yes, I was weird and awkward.
+Yes, I know I was awkward.
 I have changed a lot over the years.
-However, I still am both weird and awkward (my ongoing issues with anxiety is mainly to blame for that).
+However, I’m still awkward at times (my ongoing issues with anxiety is mainly to blame for that).
 What has changed for me is far greater and the impact is something still unfolding that amazes even myself.
 I reclaimed my voice and realized it was a superpower.

 A year earlier in 2004, my dad passed away suddenly of a heart attack.
 I was there.
 My mom and two brothers were also there.
 We saw it happen.
 It was the Sunday after Easter.
 It was an unusual afternoon; we were all home, doing yard work as a family and my mom called us in for lunch.
 She had made tea sandwiches for us.
 After just minutes of eating, my dad left the room and the next thing I remember was my one brother yelling for my mom.